 Notifying your users of applicable policies via e.g. pinning messages or adding an announcement to the room

 Requiring confirmation of user registration by an administrator, to prevent unvetted users from posting messages

-Enabling end-to-end encryption: with end-to-end encryption enabled, only an encrypted string of the message is stored on the server.
+Enabling or disabling end-to-end encryption: with end-to-end encryption enabled, only an encrypted string of the message is stored on the server.
 This however prevents content auditing via administrators and moves responsibility for content moderation to users.

 Turning on GoogleVision integration for image uploads, which has options to block images containing graphic or adult content

 All of these features are optional to choose, so you have the total flexibility in what to apply in your specific case.
 Let us know which kind of features you are currently missing - but would find useful - by opening feature requests in our Github repository.